Publishing Open Access

 • Plan S and cOAlition S - Plan S is an initiative for Open Access publishing supported by cOAlition S, whose members include research and funding organisations such as NHMRC and the World Health Organisation.

 The University of Adelaide, supported by the Library, strongly encourages open access publishing.
-Providing free and unrestricted access to research publications helps to increase the impact of University research though greater discoverability and availability of output, and contributes to creating a more equitable society.
+Providing free and unrestricted access to research publications helps to increase the impact of University research through greater discoverability and availability of output, and contributes to creating a more equitable society.

 The University of Adelaide, supported by the Library, strongly encourages open access publishing.
 The benefits of publishing open access include: